Tokal-27/MernSible/README.md

 31 directories, 37 files
 ```

-## Roles Overview

-- **`Comman`**: Handles basic system setup, common package installations (e.g., `ntp`, `git`, `vim`), user and group management, and SSH key deployment.
-- **`Dbserver`**: Installs and configures MongoDB, including repository setup, package installation, data directory creation, and initial user setup.
-- **`Webserver`**: Sets up the Node.js environment, deploys a React application, installs npm packages, and manages the application's lifecycle.

-## Usage

-To use this Ansible project, you will typically:

-1.  **Configure your inventory**: Update `inventory/hosts` with your target server details.
-2.  **Adjust variables**: Modify variables in `group_vars/` or role-specific `defaults/main.yml` as needed.
-3.  **Run the main playbook**: Execute `ansible-playbook playbook.yml` to deploy the entire MERN stack.

-## For detailed information on each role, refer to their respective `README.md` files located in `roles/<role_name>/README.md`.
+ For detailed information on each role, refer to their respective `README.md` files located in `roles/<role_name>/README.md`.

-##  author: Omar Khaled Tokal
-## description: Cloud Devops Enginner

 ## License

-This project is licensed under the MIT-0 License.
+This project is licensed under the MIT-0 License and Owner to ## Omar Khaled Tokal